Parisian Contradictions: A Big Bus Journey Through the City of Light

 Homer’s Paris (Alexandros/Alexander) is pinched by contradiction.
 The Illiad presents him as deeply flawed, hung somewhere between magnificence and a train-wreck.
-The lad blamed for starting the Trojan War by kidnapping Helen—“the face that launched a thousand ships”—is feckless.
-His brother Hector, exasperated, curses him:
+The man blamed for launching a thousand ships by kidnapping Helen is, at his core, feckless.
+His brother Hector even curses him for it:

 “They thought you the bravest champion we could field.